WillBaldwin0/LDHP-builder/README.md

 # LDHP-builder

-This package provides tools for randomly generating low dimensional hybrid organic inorganic perovskites.
-See out preprint for example usage https://arxiv.org/abs/2403.06955
+This package provides tools for randomly generating low dimensional hybrid organic inorganic perovskites, as used in https://pubs.acs.org/doi/10.1021/jacs.4c06549.

 ## Usage